feathersui/feathersui-starling/documentation/help/markdown/simple-scroll-bar.md

 ---
 # How to use the Feathers `SimpleScrollBar` Component

-The [`SimpleScrollBar`](../api-reference/feathers/controls/SimpleScrollBar.html) component displays a numeric value between a minimum and maximum.
-The value may be changed by sliding a thumb along an invisible track in either a horizontal or a vertical direction.
+The [`SimpleScrollBar`](../api-reference/feathers/controls/SimpleScrollBar.html) component selects a numeric value in a specific range by dragging a thumb along an invisible track.
+A simple scroll bar may be displayed in either a horizontal or a vertical direction.
 This component is designed to be used with components that support scrolling, like [`ScrollContainer`](scroll-container.html) and [`List`](list.html).

 <aside class="info">Additionally, Feathers offers a [`ScrollBar`](scroll-bar.html) component.
 This is a desktop-style scroll bar that offers a thumb, track, and two buttons for adjusting the value by a small step.</aside>